States Are Abusing Abandoned-Property Funds to Plug Budget Shortfalls

 - If you move, contact each of your financial institutions to update your contact information.
 Even if you have not moved, when you contact your financial institution, it never hurts to double-check that the contact information they have on file for you is correct.

 - Open and review all mail from your financial institution.
 If your account is in danger of being deemed abandoned, your financial institution will ask you to contact them to protect the account.
 If you’re concerned that such a letter may be a scam, in lieu of using the contact information in the letter, use the contact information on the last statement you received from the financial institution.

 For more information on how to protect your accounts, including FAQs about lost property and a tool to help you determine whether you have lost property, visit ProtectYourFinances.org.

-Tamara K. Salmon is associate general counsel at the Investment Company Institute.
+Tamara K. Salmon is senior associate counsel at ICI.